mrstone14/TC4-shield/hardware/TC4ESP/readme.md

     This library, along with the resistor ladder concept, can be used also with the original TC4 shield, changing the ADC GPIO pin accordingly.

-- heater SSR - any random fire SSR, only slow PWM support so far, ICC and PAC is work in progress.
+- heater SSR - any random fire SSR, only slow PWM (and ICC) support so far, PAC is work in progress.
+    Update: starting with V1.1, ICC was been implemented, using a ZCD-SSR device called RobotDyn dimmer.
     For fan you have a PWM output, equivalent of TC4 IO3, you must fit yourself the fan driver.

 - LCD - any cheap 20x4 I2C LCD.
 Library used for this display: https://github.com/marcoschwartz/LiquidCrystal_I2C